GuanLab/GuanLab-machine-learning-self-study-syllabus/README.md

-Machine Learning Self Study Syllabus
+#Machine Learning Self Study Syllabus

+By Wei Dong and Yuanfang Guan

 # 1. Python and Programming